9 Best Renters Insurance Companies in New Jersey of 2026

 Accidentally losing or misplacing items that are small in price (your iPhone) or high in cost (your pricey engagement ring) is also not covered.

-Renters insurance won’t cover infestations as well, such as bedbugs or mice.
+Renters insurance won’t cover infestations, such as bedbugs or mice.

 And unless you share renters insurance with your roommate, your roommate’s property isn’t covered.